Enterprise Risk Management

 What is Enterprise Risk Management?

-Enterprise Risk Management (ERM) is a framework for managing risks within an organization.
-The ERM approach is similar to traditional risk management but ERM incorporates all risks institution-wide.
-Risks identified in each department (referred to as the risk owner) are captured in a risk register and then managed and monitored by the risk owner, with support from Risk Management.
-High frequency, high severity risks are reported to the Executive and the Board of Governors to ensure that they are consistent with the risks the institution is willing to take.
+Enterprise Risk Management (ERM) is a more holistic approach to traditional risk management which identifies and organizes risks across all levels of the institution, allowing for more streamlined and efficient risk mitigation decisions.
+Risks identified in each department are captured in a risk register.
+Risks are managed and monitored by the department, with support from Risk Management.
+High frequency and/or severity risks are organized within risk categories to identify trends and opportunities for improvement and then reported to the Executive and the Board of Governors to ensure compliance with the University's risk tolerance.

 ERM Process